 The Walking Dead is back for its eighth season of zombie butt-kicking.
-We are celebrating eight seasons with these eight apocalyptic thriller books that are must reads for fans of The Walking Dead.
+These eight apocolyptic reads are books like The Walking Dead.

 I am Legend by Richard Matheson

 Robert Neville is one of the last people on Earth after a pandemic decimated the world turning everyone into blood-thirsty, nocturnal monsters.
 He spends his days hunting the monsters and his nights being hunted by them.

 In the wake of nuclear war and relentless diseases, the world as we know it has collapsed.
 Lynn McBride is part of a tiny community of survivors struggling to adapt to the new way of things in the Canadian Yukon.
 Lynn will find herself in a role she never imagined where she desperately tries to figure out who she is meant to be.

 When infertility becomes more common than fertility, the wealthy commandeer society and force those who remain fertile to be their Handmaids.
 These women are not allowed to have lives of their own – they cannot leave the home except to go the food market, and they are forbidden to read.
 Their only role in life is to carry their master’s babies – but is that really a life at all?

 An elite team of soldiers, code-named Ghost, are faced with the deadly task of containing a new strand of Ebola that turns infected people into monsters.
 The only hope to avoid total extinction is to keep virologist Dr. Kate Lovato alive long enough to find a cure.

 Panem and its surrounding twelve districts are built on top of what was once known as North America.
 The Capitol is a place of grandeur and fantasy but the districts live in abject poverty.
 Each year a boy and a girl from each district are forced to fight to the death in “The Hunger Games.”
 When Katniss is forced to participate she is sure it’s a death sentence – unless she can outlive all 23 other tributes.